joanroig/admincraft/docs/logo/LOGO_DESIGN.md

 1. **Obtain or Create a Base Sprite**:

-   - Download or draw a sprite with a resolution of 16x16px.
+   - Draw a sprite with a resolution of 16x16px, or download one (find some good ones on [minecraftfaces](https://minecraftfaces.com) or [entity icons](https://github.com/Simplexity-Development/Entity-Icons)).
-   - Use [Inktica](https://play.google.com/store/apps/details?id=com.arcuilo.inktica) or any pixel-editing software to customize the logo.
-Ensure the resolution remains 16x16px and the color count does not exceed 6 colors.
+   - Use [Aseprite](https://github.com/aseprite/aseprite), [Inktica for Android](https://play.google.com/store/apps/details?id=com.arcuilo.inktica), or any pixel-editing software to customize the logo.
+Ensure the final resolution is 16x16px and the color count does not exceed 6 colors.

 2. **Reduce Color Palette**: